StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/health.md

 ## Merge with a healthy component

-Now let's get a `service.identifier` from the bottom right CLEAR (green) component called `otel-example-custom-component`.
+Now let's get a `service.identifier` from the bottom right CLEAR (green) component called `otel-example-custom-instrumentation-dev-create-custom-component`.

 As you can see in the image below, this component has an identifier of `arn:aws:lambda:eu-west-1:965323806078:function:otel-example-custom-instrumentation-dev-create-custom-component`